Jack Blackburn: Birth in Versailles, Kentucky, May 1883

 Blackburn was born the son of a minister on May 20, 1883, in Versailles, Kentucky.
-At the age of ten he moved to Indiana, where he was raised in Indianapolis and Terra Haute.
+At the age of ten he moved to Indiana, where he was raised in Indianapolis and Terre Haute.
 In one of his earliest bouts, according to the Pittsburgh Courier, he knocked out Eddie Gardner, brother of the better known Oscar, in eleven rounds in 1899.
 Frank Sutton was his trainer for a large portion of his career after Blackburn came to Pittsburgh to box around 1903.
 At one time Sutton operated a boxing club on Ross Street in Pittsburgh, though Blackburn did much of his mid-career boxing in Philadelphia.

 Blackburn fought 147 recorded professional fights, often against considerably heavier opponents, though many of his fights were never recorded.
 He fought notable boxing legends Joe Gans, Sam Langford, Philadelphia Jack O'Brien, Panama Joe Gans, and Harry Greb and finished with a final record omitting newspaper decisions of 99–26–19.
 After retiring from boxing around 1923, he became a trainer, most notably of legendary heavyweight champion Joe Louis.